josiahfee/bug-free-octo-dollop/proposal.md

 Playlist.java - A playlist that contains song name and feature value

-PlaylistADT.java - ADT for playlist
+PlaylistADT.java - ADT for playlist; contains signatures for size, name, delete, insert, lookup/get

 SpotifySyncer.java - Uploads and gets playlists from Spotify